 - 5. Everything on the drive will be deleted.
 Click Create to continue. - 6.
 You will be shown the backup progress on the screen. - 7.
 Follow the process until it completes. - 8.
-After creating the recovery backup, you can choose to delete the recovery information on your computer.
-If you delete this information, you can only use the USB recovery backup to restore your computer, if you lose or erase the USB drive, you cannot restore your computer. - 9.
 Unplug the USB drive and label it clearly.

 Write a unique, descriptive label on the backup, such as 'Windows Recovery Backup'.
 Make sure you keep the backup in a safe place that you will remember.